liwt31/NPython/README.md

 ```

 ### Todo
-* raise exception
 * list comprehension (complicated, should be able to define function in a function body first)
 * user defined class

 ### Performance
 Nim is claimed to be as fast as C, and indeed it is.
 According to some really primitive benchmarks (`spin.py` and `f_spin.py`), although NPython is currently 5x-10x slower than CPython 3.7, it is at least in some cases faster than CPython < 2.4.
 This is already a huge achievement considering the numerous optimizations out there in the CPython codebase and NPython is focused on quick prototyping and lefts many rooms for optimization.
-Currently, the majority of time spent is on object allocation along with the slow big int library.
-The object allocation issue is basically impossible to solve unless we do GC on our own just like CPython.
+Currently, the majority of time spent is on object allocation, seq accessing (compared with CPython direct memory accessing), along with the slow big int library.
+The object allocation and seq accessing issue are basically impossible to solve unless we do GC on our own just like CPython.

 ### Drawbacks